NickBaxter/myJams/README.md

 * http://localhost:3000 (needed for the implicit grant flow)
 * http://localhost:3000/homepage

 Once you have created your app, replace the `client_id`, `redirect_uri` and `client_secret` in the examples with the ones you get from My Applications.
+Make sure to hid those variables!

-## Running the examples
+## Running the server
-In order to run the different examples, open the folder with the name of the flow you want to try out, and run its `app.js` file.
-For instance, to run the Authorization Code example do:
+In order to run the program, open the folder with the project in it, and run its `app.js` file:

     $ cd myJams
     $ node app.js